JosePaumard/JosePaumard.github.io/katas/introductory/stringcalculator-kata.md

 There are two things interesting to stress out in the Java version of this kata: the splitting of strings of characters and the exceptions.

+I added a [stringcalculator-kata branch](https://github.com/JosePaumard/JosePaumard.github.io/tree/stringcalculator-kata) in this repo with a way of solving this kata, commit by commit.
+You can access [the first commit of this branch here](https://github.com/JosePaumard/JosePaumard.github.io/tree/2a907788774aac2d04dde3725684baf1f2981bc9).

 #### Splitting strings of characters

 There is a well known way of splitting strings in Java, which is the ``String.split()`` method.
 This method takes a regular expression, which is just perfect for this problem.
 Using this method is fine, we just have to analyze the content of the array to solve the problem.